Why study philosophy?

 Do you want to go to business school, law school, or medical school?

 You probably already know that getting your J.D., M.D. or MBA requires admission to a graduate program, which often depends on your score on a standardized test.
 What you may not know is that philosophy majors tend to earn some of the top scores on those exams.
 Undergraduates studying philosophy receive some of the highest marks on the LSAT (required for most J.D. programs), as shown by this data from the Law School Admissions Council.
-Philosophy majors also have the fourth highest scores on the GMAT (required for most MBA programs), as this GMAT prep blog notes.
+Philosophy majors also have the fourth highest scores on the GMAT (required for most MBA programs).
 Although the MCAT (required for most M.D. programs) does not break down scores by major, the humanities in general make a highly respectable showing, as shown by this data from the Association of American Medical Colleges.
 If you’re interested in other M.A. or Ph.D. programs, you may need to take the GRE.
 According to Educational Testing Services, which administers the GRE, philosophy majors receive the highest scores on the verbal and writing portions and do decently on the quantitative portion as well.

 Philosophy, diversity and you